kuhumcst/infrastructure/korp/setups/lanchart/README.md

 Husk at validere diverse javascript-filer for at undgå at se underlige fejl i javascript-konsollen.
 Med https://codebeautify.org/jsvalidate eller lignende.
 En særlig gotcha er at variable nu bruger camelcase i stedet for snakecase, fx `settings.preselectedCorpora` i stedet for `settings.preselected_corpora`.

+Husk ift. håndholdt styling af attributter i højrepanelet: The S-attrs used here should be kept under structAttributes in the corpora.
+Avoid displaying them twice by setting hideSidebar: true in the attribute definitions.

 ## Mappen corpora